Amoralpa11/SBI-project/README.md

  *python3 macrocomplex_builder.py -i interactions_3kuy -br all*

  This command is different form the previous ones.
 In this case you pass a fully built macro-complex and the output will be a directory with all the pairwise interactions found in the structure.
 If the user just wants one of each type of interactions he should pass unique instead of all.

-4. Specify clash characteristics

- *python3 macrocomplex_builder.py -clash_par clash_parameters.txt*

-  With this command we can regulate the interaction parameters used when breaking the macro-complex to get the interactions. interaction_parameters.txt is a file containing the interactions specifications the user wants to set.
-The file has to look like this:
-  ...

-5. Specify interaction characteristics

- *python3 macrocomplex_builder.py -inter_par interaction_parameters.txt*

-  As the previous command the user can set the interaction parameters used when breaking the macro-complex to get the interactions. interaction_parameters.txt is a file containing the interactions specifications the user wants to set.
-The file has to look like this:
-  ...

 # Requirements